holgerk/assert-golden/README.md

 ## Usage

-Just pass `null` to the `toEqualGolden` expectation and `null` will be automatically replaced during the first test run.
+Just pass `null` to the `assertGolden` expectation and `null` will be automatically replaced during the first test run.

 ### Trait Usage